Commutative Algebra of Generalised Frobenius Numbers: Future Directions

 \section{Future Directions}

 We organise potential future directions into three items with the first two closely related.

 \begin{itemize}

-\item {\bf Classification of Sequences of Generalised Frobenius Numbers:} We have shown that the sequence of generalised Frobenius numbers form a generalised arithmetic progression, however there is still information that we have not fully utilised.
+\item {\bf Classification of Sequences of Generalised Frobenius Numbers:} We have shown that the sequence of generalised Frobenius numbers form a finite difference progression, however there is still information that we have not fully utilised.
 For instance, we have not used the filtration of the generalised lattice modules and the inductive characterisation provided by Theorem \ref{mlkchar_theo}.
 Can this information be used to study sequences of generalised Frobenius numbers?
-For instance, by studying the sequence of Castelnuovo-Mumford regularity of modules in a filtration.
+For instance, by studying the sequence of Castelnuovo--Mumford regularity of modules in a filtration.

 \item {\bf Syzygies of Generalised Lattice Modules:} Our finiteness result shows that for any finite index sublattice of $(a_1,\dots,a_n)^{\perp} \cap \mathbb{Z}^n$ there are only finitely many isomorphism classes of generalised lattice modules.
 What are the possible Betti tables that can occur as Betti tables of generalised lattice modules?
 How are they related?
-Note that this is closely related to the previous item since the Castelnuovo-Mumford regularity of $M_L^{(k)}$ is the number of rows of its Betti table minus one and this is essentially the $k$-th Frobenius number (Proposition \ref{kfroblattmod_prop}).
-This problem is also closely related to the problem of classifying structure posets of generalised lattice modules (see Subsection \ref{structposet_subsect} for more details).
+Note that this is closely related to the previous item since the Castelnuovo--Mumford regularity of $M_L^{(k)}$ is the number of rows of its Betti table minus one and this is essentially the $k$-th Frobenius number (Proposition \ref{kfroblattmod_prop}).
+This problem is also closely related to the problem of classifying structure posets of generalised lattice modules (see Section \ref{finiteness_sect} for more details).

 Peeva and Sturmfels \cite{PeeStu98} define a notion of lattice ideals associated to generic lattices and show that the Scarf complex minimally resolves lattice ideals associated to generic lattices.
 For any fixed $k$ and a generic lattice $L$, is there a generalisation of the Scarf complex to a complex that minimally resolves $M_L^{(k)}$ as an $S[L]$-module?